 3. Reach out for support

-It is important to reach out for support from family and friends, or from organisations that specialize in helping victims of abuse.
-This can include counseling, therapy, and support groups.
+It is important to reach out for support from family and friends, or from organisations that specialise in helping victims of abuse.
+This can include counselling, therapy, and support groups.

 4. Get legal advice